Are You Focused on Results Generating Activities?

 - Track how many hours you focus on results generating activities and time-sucking activities to shift your time to results generating activities

+What you do and what you focus on directly impact your results.
 The one resource that you have that is finite is your time.
 You can never get more time in a day.
-What you do and what you focus on has a direct impact on your results.

 Top sales leaders understand that not all meetings/activities are created equally.

-Saying no to TSAs is fundamental in gaining control of your time and focusing your efforts and energy on RGAs, which is essential in achieving your objectives.
+Saying no to TSAs is fundamental in gaining control of your time and focusing your efforts and energy on RGAs, essential in achieving your objectives.